 This easy DIY pallet backdrop can be made in a few hours on a budget.
 Get together a few tools and products and you can have a unique photography prop.

-Ever since I decided to start improving my photography skills and images, I have been looking for props and things to use for my images.
+Ever since I decided to start improving my photography skills and images, I have been looking for photography props and things to use for my images.

 I slowed down, looked a while and continued home.
-A few minutes later my son came home and I asked him to drive back and get two of them.
+Several minutes later my son came home and I asked him to drive back and get two of them.

 They were a little bulky, but he got them into the trunk and when he got home I was elated and yelled SCORE!

 Now, what was I going to do with them?
-A few minutes later, hubby came home.
-I said, I have a project for you, and I pulled them out of the trunk.
+Later, my hubby came home.
+I told him I had a project for him, and I pulled them out of the trunk.
 Yes, he looked at me like I am crazy.

 So he took two pallets and started removing the top slats of wood.
 Then we put the best pieces of wood back butted up to each other so it would be solid to make one pallet.

 Lastly, I bought a small can of stain from the local home improvement store and used a few old t-shirts to stain the wood.
 My daughter started on one end and I was on the other.

 I let this dry for about 1 hour and then repeated the last step until it was complete.

 I really enjoyed making this prop and especially since it didn’t cost over $4.00 to make it since I found the pallets.
-I know you can buy pallets and they have some at Michael’s right now for $20.00.
+I know you can buy pallets and they have some small ones at Michael’s right now for $20.00.
 You can use a coupon and get 40% off.